-As of December 31, 2023 and 2022, the average duration of the investment portfolio is primarily current, comprised of internally managed international assets, mainly deposits in foreign banks, investments in securities and gold holdings.
+As of December 31, 2024 and 2023, the average duration of the investment portfolio was 1.49 and 0.87 years respectively, comprised of internally managed international assets, mainly deposits in foreign Banks, investments in securities and gold holdings.

 v.
 Operating risk